Construction and Programming of DC Sensor Systems

 Learning Objectives

-- design, construct, and validate analogue sensor systems combining sensor circuits and operational amplifier circuits, with justified choice between inverting, non-inverting, and summing amplifier circuits and circuits with offset adjustment.
+- design, dimension, and verify analogue sensor systems based on voltage dividers and operational amplifiers with justified selection of inverting, non-inverting, and summing amplifier circuits as well as offset adjustment circuits.

 Course Content